Sarvesh-Kesharwani/YouInsta/README.md

 ## How to Use

+### Basic Video Upload

 1. **Upload Videos**:
    - Drag and drop a folder of videos onto the upload area
    - Or click "Choose Video Files" to select videos manually
    - You can select multiple video files at once

+### Advanced Content Management

+2. **Organized Directory Structure**:
+   - Create a parent directory with two subfolders: "relax" and "study"
+   - Place your videos in the appropriate folders
+   - Use the "📁 Upload" button to load both folders at once
+   - The app will automatically detect and load videos from both folders

+3. **Memorized Clips Feature**:
+   - While watching videos, click the "🧠" button to memorize the current clip
+   - Memorized clips are excluded from random selection
+   - View and manage memorized clips in the home screen
+   - Save/load memorized clips to/from JSON files for persistence

+4. **File-based Storage**:
+   - Use "💾 Save to File" to export memorized clips as `memorized_clips.json`
+   - Place this file in your directory root for automatic loading with "📁 Upload"
+   - Use "📂 Load from File" to manually load memorized clips
+   - Use "📝 Create Sample File" to generate a template JSON file

 2. **Navigate Videos**:
    - **Mouse Wheel**: Scroll up/down to navigate between videos